Jurden History, Family Crest & Coats of Arms

 As to underline this origin, the learned Edward MacLysaght, noted "Mac Siurtáin A Gaelic patronymic adopted by the d' Exeter family-one of those which acquired estates in Connacht after the Anglo-Norman invasion; it was later called MacJordan's country."

 Another Chief Herald of Ireland, O'Hart quotes: "The De Exonias or De Exeters submitted to be called MacJordans, from one Jordan De Exonia, who was the first founder of the family."
 The family rose to become Lords of Athleathan, in the Barony of Gallen, and County of Mayo.

-Important Dates for the Jurden family
+Early History of the Jurden family

 This web page shows only a small excerpt of our Jurden research.
 Another 83 words (6 lines of text) covering the years 1641 and 1652 are included under the topic Early Jurden History in all our PDF Extended History products and printed products wherever possible.

 Jurden Spelling Variations